jasonnghim8/PlanetZe_gp5/README.md

    * Intent, finish(): launches the MainActivity once the splash screen ends and removes the splash screen
    * AppCompatActivity, Handler: these dependencies provide support for handling UI and activity transition

+10. EcoGauge class:
+   * Provides a dashboard showing the user's carbon emission by category
+   * Lets user compare their emission data with national and global averages

 Added dependencies:
 One dependency is added for the card view for holding the pie chart.
 Another is added to compute the pie chart.